XZPshaw/3D-reconsruction-and-AR/README.md

 the file type of input image(s), usually png or jpg, by default it will be jpg

+2.

+python3 reconstruct_from_real_data.py

+The command arguments and usage are identical as previous one, the only difference is one foreground extraction is used in order to reconstruct from real-world images.

+However, the performance is not good for real world ones.

 ### live Augmented reality step
 python3 live_ar_render.py